Jumeirah College, Al Safa – The Review

 • Best-in-class subject choice at A Level

-• High fees – though high value return
+• Very high fees – though high value ROI

 “Our students’ success cannot be defined by qualifications alone.”